Undergraduate Course: PGDE Secondary Placement 2 (EDUA10163)

 |Credit level (Normal year taken)||SCQF Level 10 (Postgraduate)

-1. To build on the experience of block placement 1 in order to develop greater independence and reflection in student teachers at classroom level in the areas outlined in Placement 1.
+1. To build on the experience of block placement 1 in order to develop greater independence and reflection in student teachers at classroom level.

 Entry Requirements (not applicable to Visiting Students)